The purpose of this site is to function as an

 closely.

-It will be possible to learn more about Close Quarter Battle,
+It is possible through this site to learn more about Close Quarter Battle.

 Use the left menu to navigate around this site.
 Please use the